-Mr. Charles D. Boynton has served as our Executive Vice President and Chief Financial Officer since March 2012.
+Mr. Charles D. Boynton has served as our Executive Vice President, Chief Financial Officer, and Principal Accounting Officer since October 2016.
+From March 2012 to October 2016, Mr. Boynton served as our Executive Vice President and Chief Financial Officer.
 In March 2012, Mr. Boynton also served as our Acting Financial Officer.
 From June 2010 to March 2012, he served as our Vice President, Finance and Corporate Development, where he drove strategic investments, joint ventures, mergers and acquisitions, field finance and finance, planning and analysis.
 Before joining SunPower in June 2010, Mr. Boynton was the Chief Financial Officer for ServiceSource, LLC from April 2008 to June 2010.
 From March 2004 to April 2008 he served as the Chief Financial Officer at Intelliden.
 Earlier in his career, Mr. Boynton held key financial positions at Commerce One, Inc., Kraft Foods, Inc. and Grant Thornton, LLP.
 He is a member of the board of trustees of the San Jose Technology Museum of Innovation and has served as Chairman and Chief Executive Officer of 8Point3 Energy Partners LP since June 2015.
 Mr. Boynton was a certified public accountant, State of Illinois, and a Member FEI, Silicon Valley Chapter.
 Mr. Boynton earned his master's degree in business administration at Northwestern University and his Bachelor of Science degree in business from Indiana University.